 - mechanisms controlling heart function and vascular tone.

 There is considerable interaction between individual laboratories in those areas.
-For example, Stocker and Hunt collaborate on biochemical mechanisms that control vascular tone.
-The laboratories of Hambly and dos Remedios have a long-standing collaboration on studies of muscle function, using common technologies that they jointly developed.
+For example, the laboratories of Hambly and dos Remedios have a long-standing collaboration on studies of muscle function, using common technologies that they jointly developed.